Smoked Turkey Recipe

 Lump charcoal is preferred because the charred pieces of wood burn hotter and cleaner than briquettes, uniform black pillows made from carbonized wood and a starchy binder.
 If you do buy briquettes, avoid the self-lighting ones, which are laden with chemicals.

 Buy pure, resin-free, bark-free wood chips.
 Choose your wood chips based on the origin of the ingredient you are smoking.
-For example, use cedar chips for Pacific salmon and... read more
+For example,... read more

 For the brine: